ironhack-rmt-materials/wd-lesson-guide-and-resources/module 3/w7d3 - - - day planning.md

 Popcorn Time II...

-Lifting state up:
+Lifting state up [3h]
-- extract Controls or Movie to a specific component (communication child-parent, now we need to pass a callback to the child component)
+- Create a Movie component (will display the details of a movie)
-- Display number of movies (in the same component where we have the list)
+  - Fix Delete functionality (Passing callbacks)
-- Display number of movies in the header (Lifting state up)
+- Display number of movies in the Header component (Lifting state up)
-- functionality to filter based on minRating (passing arguments in the callback)
+  - Fix Delete functionality (Passing callback to grandchild)

 Forms: